findkit/findkit/packages/docs/docs/ui/custom-router-data.md

 ## Demo

-To put it all together see this example:
+To put it all together see the following example.
+Open it to a new tab to see the URL.

 <Codesandbox example="static/custom-ui" />